MSP-LTER/stewmap/events.md

 </div>

 <div class="event-subtext">
-  Feel free to email us  with questions or comments at msp-stewmap@umn.edu.
+  Feel free to email Sally Donovan with questions or comments at msp-stewmap@umn.edu.
 </div>